What is your approach for helping students who don't have the qualifications for their top-choice schools?

 Klaar College Consulting LLC

-My approach is to be honest with the student and show him or her the statistics for accepted students.
-I then suggest that if this college is a real dream of his or hers, an application be sent and take a shot.
-We follow this with a discussion about improving the grades and scores that the student has so that he or she may improve the chances of admission.
+My approach is to be honest with the student and show them the statistics for accepted students.
+I then suggest that if this college is a real dream of theirs, an application be sent and take a shot.
+We follow this with a discussion about improving the grades and scores that the student has so that they may improve the chances of admission.

 Suzan ReznickSuzan Reznick